Kasim Edebali: College career

 Edebali played 49 games for the Boston College Eagles, recording 166 tackles (88 solo), 11 sacks, 24.5 tackles for a loss, 15 pass defenses, four forced fumbles, and three fumble recoveries.
 As a senior, started all 13 games, recording 67 tackles (36 solo), 9.5 sacks, 15 tackles for a loss, three forced fumbles, two fumble recoveries and five passes defensed and was named All-Atlantic Coast Conference second-team by the league’s coaches as well as All-ACC third-team honors from the media.
 Edebali was a co-captain his senior year.

 Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

 On May 12, 2014, the New Orleans Saints signed Edebali as an undrafted free agent.
 He earned a spot on the roster based on his pass-rushing and special teams abilities during preseason.
 Edebali earned his first two career tackles against the Dallas Cowboys on September 28, 2014.
 On October 27, 2014, Edebali notched his first two sacks along with a forced fumble in the Saints' victory against the Green Bay Packers.
 Edebali finished his rookie season with the New Orleans Saints recording a total of 22 tackles (15 solo).
 He also recorded two sacks, and one forced fumble.